Home | What's New | Ragtime Sources

 The following books on ragtime music and the ragtime era represent some of the more important titles in the ragtime literature:

 • Badger, Reid.
 A Life in Ragtime: A Biography of James Reese Europe.
-New York, NY: Oxford University Press, 1995.
+New York: Oxford University Press, 1995 [Internet Archive version].

-• Batterson, Jack A. Blind Boone: Missouri’s Ragtime Pioneer.
-Columbia, MO: University of Missouri Press, 1998.
+• Batterson, Jack.
+Blind Boone: Missouri’s Ragtime Pioneer.
+Columbia, MO: University of Missouri Press, 1998 [Internet Archive version].

-• Berlin, Edward A. Ragtime: A Musical and Cultural History.
+• Berlin, Edward.
+Ragtime: A Musical and Cultural History.
 Berkeley, CA: University of California Press, 1980.

-• Berlin, Edward A. Reflections and Research on Ragtime.
+• Berlin, Edward.
+Reflections and Research on Ragtime.
 Brooklyn, NY: Institute for Studies in American Music, Conservatory of Music, Brooklyn College of the City University of New York, 1987.

-• Blesh, Rudi and Harriet Grossman Janis.
+• Blesh, Rudi & Harriet Grossman Janis.
 They All Played Ragtime.
 4th ed.
-New York, N.Y.: Oak Publications, 1966.
+New York: Oak Publications, 1966.
 Citations on this website to this book are to the 4th edition.
-The book was first published in 1950 by Alfred A. Knopf.
+The book was first published in 1950 by Alfred A Knopf [Internet Archive version].

-• DeVeaux, Scott and William Howland Kenney, eds.
+• DeVeaux, Scott & William Howland Kenney, eds.
 The Music of James Scott.
 Washington, DC: Smithsonian Institution Press, 1992.

 • Frew, Timothy.
 Scott Joplin and the Age of Ragtime.
-New York, NY: Friedman Fairfax, 1996.
+New York: Friedman Fairfax, 1996.

 • Gilmore, John.
 Swinging in Paradise: The Story of Jazz in Montreal.
 Montreal, QC: Vehicule Press, 1988.

-• Jasen, David A. and Gene Jones.
+• Jasen, David & Gene Jones.
 Black Bottom Stomp: Eight Masters of Ragtime and Early Jazz.
-New York, NY: Routledge, 2001.
+New York: Routledge, 2001 [Internet Archive version].

-• Jasen, David A. and Gene Jones.
+• Jasen, David & Gene Jones.
 That American Rag: The Story of Ragtime from Coast to Coast.
-New York: Schirmer Books, 2000.
+New York: Schirmer Books, 2000 [Internet Archive version].

 • Morath, Max et al. The Road to Ragtime.
 Virginia Beach, VA: Donning Company Publishing, 1999.

-• Schafer, William J. and Johannes Riedel.
+• Schafer, William & Johannes Riedel.
 The Art of Ragtime: Form and Meaning of an Original Black American Art.
-Baton Rouge, LA: Louisiana State University Press, 1973.
+Baton Rouge, LA: Louisiana State University Press, 1973 [Internet Archive version].

 • Sutton, A. Cakewalks, Rags and Novelties: The International Ragtime Discography (1894-1930).
 Denver, CO: Mainspring Press, 2003.